Home

-How To: Change System Fonts on Your Samsung Galaxy Note 3 (Root & Non-Root Methods)
+How to Change System Fonts on Your Samsung Galaxy Note 3 (Root & Non-Root Methods)

 Samsung has multiple built-in font styles to choose from in TouchWiz, but they're limited to just four types.
 While there are many font installers available on Google Play, they usually cost money and only replace some of the text on the device, not all of it, creating an inconsistent and erratic user interface.